-This was the first of a 3 year study.
+This was the second of a 3 year study.
 More work is required to determine the crop stage at which it is safe to apply post N using streamer nozzles.
 The injury and recovery from burn injury associated with UAN application must be determined before recommendations are made for N to be applied in this manner.
+The data from N losses associated with ammonium volatilization must be studied to determine if losses from this application method are resulting in significant N losses which impact econmics and environmental aspects of production using this system.